Weiprecht/DDS-MidtermProject/README.md

 3. The codebook for beers and breweries is the codebook with variable information
 4. mid_term_project_code final.Rmd is the R markdown file for the project
 5. mid_term_project_code-final.html is the knitted R markdown file
 6. us_locations_data.csv, uscities.csv, and ConsumptionByState.csv are additional files used in enhancing our analysis
+7. The mp4 video is a recording of the presentation.